 To save the environment from its negative impact, it becomes essential to evaluate and maintain dams, on a regular basis.
 This will help a lot in avoiding a few of its negative impacts, like large-scale flooding that is the outcome of complete dam failure.

-- hydroelectric plant negative impact on environment essay
+- dams impact on the environment positive

-- effects of dams on environment
+- hydrosphere impact of dams on the environment